The Contest: References in other works

 "The Contest" is referenced in other Seinfeld episodes, the first being "The Outing", in which Jerry and George are mistakenly outed as gay.
 During the episode, when George visits his mother, there is a male patient in the hospital, who receives daily sponge baths from a male nurse.
 Although the winner of the contest is not mentioned, it is implied in "The Puffy Shirt" that George was the winner.
 However, as the plane is going down in "The Finale", George says he cheated, and Jerry declares himself the true winner.
 When Jerry asks why he cheated, George simply replies, "Because I'm a cheater!"

-In the "Shaq" episode of Curb Your Enthusiasm (S02E08), Larry David and Shaquille O'Neal watch "The Contest" together.
-O'Neal referred to this episode of Curb Your Enthusiasm as his favorite.
+In the "Shaq" episode of Curb Your Enthusiasm, Larry David and Shaquille O'Neal watch "The Contest" together.
+O'Neal referred to this episode of Seinfeld as his favorite.

-"The Contest" is referenced in the Beavis and Butt-Head book "This Book Sucks" as an excuse to get out of finishing a homework assignment.
+"The Contest" is referenced in the Beavis and Butt-Head book This Book Sucks as an excuse to get out of finishing a homework assignment.

 In the Family Guy episode "Jungle Love", Peter pays the people of a South American village to re-enact "The Contest" as one of them hums the Seinfeld scene-changing music.
-A Shaman plays Elaine, but she says "You can't spare one square?", a reference to "The Stall".
+A shaman plays Elaine, but she says "You can't spare one square?", in reference to "The Stall".

-In the It's Always Sunny in Philadelphia episode "The Gang Does a Clip Show," the gang misremembers this episode as one of their schemes with Dennis and Mac both playing Jerry, Frank playing George, Charlie playing Kramer and Dee playing Elaine, in the scene where Kramer announces he's out.
+In the It's Always Sunny in Philadelphia episode "The Gang Does a Clip Show", the gang misremembers this episode as one of their schemes with Dennis and Mac both playing Jerry, Frank playing George, Charlie playing Kramer and Dee playing Elaine, in the scene where Kramer announces he's out.

-In the Mystery Science Theater 3000 episode riffing on The Beast of Hollow Mountain, Crow delivers a short summary of the episode during an in-character riff.
+In the Mystery Science Theater 3000 episode riffing on The Beast of Hollow Mountain, Crow delivers a short summary of the episode.
+The following episode would feature a cameo appearance by Seinfeld.

 "The Contest" was the main source of inspiration for Netflix's 2020 reality television dating show Too Hot to Handle, in which formerly promiscuous contestants are forced to abstain from sexual practices including masturbation as they try to form meaningful relationships with each other.

-The Season 5 premiere of Big Mouth, titled "No Nut November", directly parodies the episode.
+The season 5 premiere of Big Mouth, titled "No Nut November", directly parodies the episode.
 The main characters agree to abstain from masturbation in an animated version of Monk's Café.